bumble-tech/buzzwords/installation/index.md

 # Docker Installation

 To deploy Buzzwords in some use cases, we use Docker images with the library already installed in a conda environment.
-If you're struggling to install buzzwords, this is an alternative option to run your training scripts
+If you're struggling to install buzzwords, this is an alternative option to run your training scripts.

 ## Building a Base Image